 Since graduating, Sam has worked with Classic Hits 4FM as a researcher and broadcast assistant.

-Currently, Sam works for Dublin City FM as a production manager and broadcast journalist where he has undertaken a number of duties and responsibilities including:
+Currently, Sam works for Dublin City FM as a production manager, producer and broadcast journalist where he has undertaken a number of duties and responsibilities including:

 - Producing and hosting the premier weekday morning show